Who We Are

 In British Columbia, measurement of patient experiences and patient outcomes is a provincial strategic objective, giving the people who use our healthcare services in BC a voice in evaluating the quality and safety of their care and our progress towards providing care that is patient-centred.

-With an aim to enhance public accountability and to support the continuous improvement of patient experiences and outcomes, the BC Patient Centred Measurement Steering Committee has coordinated province-wide surveys across sectors since 2003, including Inpatient Acute Care, Emergency Department Care, Cancer Care, Mental Health and Substance Use Care, Long-Term Residential Care, and Surgical Total Hip & Knee Replacement pre-and post-op Care.
-Our focus on “continuity across transitions in care” (understanding patient experiences when their providers and/or locations of care change), was prompted by analysis of the responses from patients across all sectors over time.
+With an aim to enhance public accountability and to support the continuous improvement of patient experiences and outcomes, the BC Patient Centred Measurement Steering Committee has coordinated province-wide surveys across sectors since 2003, including Inpatient Acute Care, Emergency Department Care, Cancer Care, Mental Health and Substance Use Care, Long-Term Residential Care, and Surgical Services (pre-and post-op care).
+Our focus on special topics such as “continuity across transitions in care” (understanding patient experiences when their providers and/or locations of care change), was prompted by analysis of the responses from patients across all sectors over time.

 BC’s provincially coordinated, scientifically rigorous measurement strategy, spearheaded by the BC Patient-Centred Measurement Steering Committee, builds on more than 20 years of engagement with patients, families, clinicians, leaders, policy makers, researchers, and community stakeholder groups all working together to continuously improve patient-centred measurement in BC.
 This includes survey selection and development, data collection (quantitative and qualitative), reporting and informing action based on feedback from BC’s patients and families.

-The British Columbia Office of Patient-Centred Measurement is a provincial resource located on the unceded traditional homelands of the Musqueam, Squamish and Tsleil-Waututh Nations.
+The British Columbia Office of Patient-Centred Measurement is a provincial resource located on the unceded traditional homelands of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ (Tsleil-Waututh).
 With this acknowledgment, we thank those Indigenous people who continue to live on and care for these lands and those with whom our team has the privilege to work in partnership with in the beautiful province of British Columbia.

 What We Do